-In the same way that the first riverrun album Pentimento was made at the same time as the Daniel Land & The Modern Painters album Love Songs For The Chemical Generation (and La Mer came from the same time period as The Space Between Us), this album is umbilically linked to my new record of songs In Love With A Ghost.
+In the same way that the first riverrun album Pentimento was made at the same time as the Daniel Land & The Modern Painters album Love Songs For The Chemical Generation (and La Mer came from the same time period as The Space Between Us), this album is umbilically linked to my 2016 album In Love With A Ghost.

 Many of the pieces on Romer Shoal started life in the same primordial soup as In Love With A Ghost, the process quickly becoming like composting – taking discarded elements from one piece and reprocessing them in another.
 The eerie synthesizer on the track 'Romer Shoal', for example, is a radically-reprocessed electric piano sound from the track 'The Dream of The Royal Court', that was on a BFW Recordings complilation (and made at the same time as In Love With A Ghost).
 The track 'Twin Lights' consists mainly of a discarded – and modified – synthesizer part that was initially intended for 'Saints With His Mercy'.
 Also thrown in to the mix are a range of natural and processed field recordings, from my time in America, and from my archive.